keeneyetact/retroBoard/k8s/readme.md

 You can monitor your cluster and see how it's doing by running the Kubernetes Dashboard:

 `minikube dashboard`

+### (Optiona) Get the tunnel working

+If you are using minikube and LoadBalancer, please run `minikube tunnel` in another terminal.
+Otherwise, your LoadBalancer services won't give you an external IP you can hit.

+This does not apply if you are using the Ingress service instead.

 ## Using microk8s